 GM has produced some of the most misunderstood classics in my 40 years as a car enthusiast.
 Seeing models like Pontiac Fiero, Oldsmobile Aurora, and the Cadillac Allante languish as cheap entries into vintage car ownership while other imports seemingly rocket up the valuation charts leaves me scratching my head.
-But does this also mean there is an opportunity to get into a model with excellent pedigree that is simply misunderstood at the moment?
-That’s the question to ask when scoping out this clean 1989 Allante that the seller seems eager to sell.
-He’s listed it here on Craigslist in San Francisco for $13,500 but emphasizes that he’s open to fair offers as he’s moving out of state somewhat imminently and isn’t taking the Cadillac with him.
+But does this also mean there is an opportunity to get into a model with an excellent pedigree that is misunderstood now?
+That’s the question when scoping out this clean 1989 Allante that the seller seems eager to sell.
+He’s listed it here on Craigslist in San Francisco for $14,000 (the original ask was $19,000) but emphasizes that he’s open to fair offers as he’s moving out of state somewhat imminently and isn’t taking the Cadillac with him.
 Comparing that price against the Classic.com model guide shows us that the seller is still asking for more than the market is willing to give it, with an average sale price of $6,134:

 If you are serious about buying this Allante with just 32,426 miles on the clock, you can start the conversation by either calling or texting the seller at (415) 766-1569.
 When you connect, please remember to mention you saw their Cadillac featured here on GuysWithRides.com.